top of page

 4. Isolation and Silence

-When I entered menopause in my early 50s, it wasn’t something women openly talked about.
-Conversations happened in hushed tones, almost as if it were something to be embarrassed about.
+When I entered menopause in my early 50s, it just wasn't something women talked about openly.
+It happened in whispers - almost like something to be embarrassed about.

-I was so uninformed about menopause at the time that it never even crossed my mind to bring it up with my doctor.
-I simply assumed the changes I was experiencing were something I had to quietly push through on my own.
+I was so uninformed that it never even occurred to me to bring it up with my doctor.
+I just assumed I had to figure it out alone.

 How to Cope with the Emotional Impact of Weight Gain